 For example, most plans have a narrow network of doctors.
 And, if the doctor doesn’t accept the policy, you don’t have coverage.

 Any expense you incur that doesn’t have coverage won’t apply to your maximum out-of-pocket.
 Further, that service will be 100% your bill.
-Some choose PPO plans to have some coverage outside the plan.
+Some choose a Medicare Advantage PPO plan to have some coverage outside the network.
 Unfortunately, many PPO plans charge more for out-of-network doctors than Medicare would.

 Also, the limit amount is, on average, over $5,000 for an HMO and over $8,000 for a PPO each year.
 For most, the annual cost of Medigap is far less than the Medicare Advantage limits.